gemini3d/gemini3d/README.md

 ## Creating a simulation

-1)  Generate a grid - Several examples of grid generation scripts adapted to particular problems are given in the ./initialize directory of the repo (see list above for an example).
-These are all based off of the general scripts:  ./setup/gridsplot.m OR ./setup/gridsplot\_map.m
+1)  Generate a grid - Several examples of grid generation scripts adapted to particular problems are given in the `initialize/` directory of the repo (see list above for an example).
+These are all based off of the general scripts:  `./setup/gridsplot.m` OR `./setup/gridsplot_map.m`
-2)  Create initial conditions for equilibrium simulation -  Several examples of equilibrium setups are included in the ./initialize directory; these end with "\_eq".
-These are all based off of the general scripts ./setup/model\_setup.m and related scripts.
+2)  Create initial conditions for equilibrium simulation -  Several examples of equilibrium setups are included in the ./initialize directory; these end with `_eq`.
+These are all based off of the general scripts `./setup/model_setup.m` and related scripts.
 3)  Run an equilibrium simulation at low resolution to obtain a background ionosphere.
-See examples in ./initialize ending in "_eq"
+See examples in ./initialize ending in `_eq`
-4)  Interpolate the equilibrium results on to a high resolution grid and create new input files for full resolution - See examples in the ./initialize/ directories not ending in "\_eq"  These are all based off of the general ./setup/model\_setup\_interp.m script.
+4)  Interpolate the equilibrium results on to a high resolution grid and create new input files for full resolution - See examples in the ./initialize/ directories not ending in `_eq`.
+These are all based off of the general `./setup/model_setup_interp.m` script.
 5)  Set up boundary conditions for potential, if required - see section of this document on boundary conditions
 6)  Set up precipitation boundary conditions, if required -  see section of this document on boundary conditions
 7)  Recompile the code with make *only if you are using subroutine based input and boundary conditions* (please note that this functionality will be removed in a later release).
 If you are using file-based input then a rebuild is not necessary (this is another benefit of using file-based input)